 Users should note that, in pseudo-differential buffers, only one formal signal port is used to stimulate the two [External Model] digital inputs (D_drive).
 One of these inputs will reflect the timing and polarity of the formal signal port named by the user, while the other input is inverted and (potentially) delayed with respect to the formal port as defined under the [Diff Pin] keyword.
 THIS SECOND PORT IS AUTOMATICALLY CREATED BY THE SIMULATION TOOL.
 Users do not have to create special structures to invert or delay the driven digital signal.
 Simulation tools will correctly implement the two input ports once the [Diff Pin] keyword has been detected in the .ibs file.
 This approach is identical to that used in native IBIS.

-The D_to_A adapters used for SPICE, Verilog-A(MS) or VHDL-A(MS) files can be set up to control ports on pseudo-differential buffers.
-If SPICE, Verilog-A(MS) or VHDL-A(MS) is used as an external language, the [Diff Pin] vdiff subparameter overrides the contents of vlow and vhigh under A_to_D.
+The D_to_A adapters used for SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) files can be set up to control ports on pseudo-differential buffers.
+If SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) is used as an external language, the [Diff Pin] vdiff subparameter overrides the contents of vlow and vhigh under A_to_D.

 IMPORTANT: For pseudo-differential buffers under [External Model], the analog input response may only be measured at the die pads.
 The [Diff Pin] parameter is required, and controls both the polarity and the differential thresholds used to determine the D_receive port response (the D_receive port will follow the state of the non-inverting pin/pad as referenced to the inverting pin/pad).
-For SPICE, Verilog-A(MS) or VHDL-A(MS) models, the A_to_D line must name the A_signal port under either port1 or port2, as with a single-ended buffer.
+For SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) models, the A_to_D line must name the A_signal port under either port1 or port2, as with a single-ended buffer.
 The A_to_D converter then effectively acts “in parallel” with the load of the buffer circuit.
 The vhigh and vlow parameters will be overridden by the [Diff Pin] vdiff declarations.

 The port relationships are shown in Figure 25.

--Example SPICE, Verilog-A(MS) or VHDL-A(MS) Implementation
+-Example SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) Implementation

 Figure 26 illustrates the same concepts with a *-AMS model.
 Note that the state of D_receive is determined by the tool automatically by observing the A_signal ports.
 The outputs of the actual receiver circuits in the *-AMS models are not used for determining D_receive.